-[RFC3270] and [RFC4124] defines support for DiffServ enabled MPLS LSPs.
-While the document references GMPLS signaling, there is no explicit discussion on the use of the DiffServ related objects in GMPLS signaling.
-A (possibly Information) document on how GMPLS supports DiffServ LSPs is likely to prove useful in the context of MPLS-TP.
+[RFC3270] and [RFC4124] define support for DiffServ enabled MPLS LSPs.
+While [RFC4124] references GMPLS signaling, there is no explicit discussion on the use of the DiffServ related objects in GMPLS signaling.
+A (possibly Informational) document on how GMPLS supports DiffServ LSPs is likely to prove useful in the context of MPLS-TP.